sebeaumont/blueflow/README.md

-      The port to aarch64 using ghc 8.8.1 was checked in on port/aarch64-minimal branch on 1/10/2019 we are now actively developing fin this platform using ghc as out primary tool :)
+      The port to aarch64 using ghc 8.8.1 was checked in on port/aarch64-minimal branch on 1/10/2019 we are now actively developing on this platform using ghc as out primary compiler. :)

 ## Coming soon
     - Real time GPS track and accelerometer data from